 We find the first step is sitting down as a family to discuss your wants and needs in college.
 You must identify what is important to you.

 To determine what best suits you—and, in turn, narrow your list down to something manageable and realistic—we deploy a model called S.A.F.E. which includes four key factors to consider when choosing a college.
 Those are Social, Academic, Financial and Employment fit.
-Using these factors when choosing a college will help you determine the schools that are the best overall fit for you.
+Using these four factors when choosing a college will help you determine the schools that are the best overall fit for you.

 If you prefer an intimate classroom setting and personal interaction with your professors, a smaller school will fit the bill.
 You might have more leadership opportunities at a smaller college.
 Your impact may be greater at an institution of 1,200 compared to one of 40,000.